-The NSW ARB has made the difficult decision to suspend the Byera Hadley Travelling Scholarship in 2020, and will not be accepting applications this year.
+The NSW ARB has made the difficult decision to suspend the Byera Hadley Travelling Scholarship until further notice.

 Byera Hadley's bequest is Australia's most prestigious and sustained gift of its type; resulting in more than $3m being granted to over 220 architects, students and graduates since 1951.
 Byera Hadley Travelling Scholarships promote travel and research in cities and communities around the world.
 Scholars return to share their research with colleagues, Councils and communities.